EchoBeachUK/Cygnus/README.md

 Most of the graphics and loading screen by Andy Green.
 Ingame music by David Saphier

-Game ideas and direction from Baz Har Ding and Villordsuch.
+Game ideas and direction from Baz Har Ding and Villordsutch.

 Game coding by me, Steve Broad.